JasonAngela/learngit/readme.txt

 Git is a version control system.
-Git is free software add GPL.
+Git is free software add GPL,
-dsadasdasdasdasdsas
-HAHAHAsa
-lalalalallala
+Just try one time